Annual UK Annual Tax on Enveloped Dwellings statistics commentary

 These statistics are non-accredited official statistics.
 They follow the professional standards in the Code of Practice for Statistics.

-Effective from financial year 2023 to 2024, HMRC has made improvements to the methodology to account for ATED late returns in published statistics.
+Effective from financial year 2023 to 2024, HMRC revises previous years’ worth of statistics to account for ATED late returns.
 This has resulted in uplifts to the number of ATED returns.
 As such, HMRC has re-issued figures for all financial years to account for late ATED returns.
 This does not impact tax liabilities or payments received by HMRC.

 Background about Annual Tax on Enveloped Dwellings